 SINCE 2014, WILDLING PICTURES HAS BEEN DEVELOPING AND PRODUCING AWARD-WINNING FILMS FOR THE INTERNATIONAL MARKETPLACE.

 Julie is an emerging producer and a seasoned entertainment marketing expert.
 Prior to joining the Wildling team in September 2017, Julie worked for leading media companies such as TIFF, Mongrel Media and CBC.
-Right out of the gate, Julie’s first student short Living with Death (2011) screened at the Cannes Short Film Corner and Kingston Canadian Film Festival.
+Out of the gate, Julie’s first student short Living with Death (2011) screened at the Cannes Short Film Corner and Kingston Canadian Film Festival.
 She then went on to market and create brand strategies for notable films, TV shows, and initiatives, such as TIFF’s Canada’s Top Ten Film Festival (2015), Academy-Award winning film Manchester by the Sea (2016), and Netflix/CBC’s Alias Grace (2017).
-Most recently, Julie was the recipient of Telefilm's 2018 Talent To Watch and is currently in pre-production on her first feature film Easyland.
+Most recently, Julie was the recipient of Telefilm's 2018 Talent To Watch and is currently in pre-production on her first feature film Easy Land.